oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/create-wdt-model.md

 you what you need to accomplish that.
 WKT UI has a special integration with Prepare Model in that not only does it adjust the model for the Kubernetes environment, but also it returns data extracted from the model that WKT UI needs.
 For example, Prepare Model returns the list of WebLogic clusters and non-clustered managed servers that other parts of the application use to tailor the environment for this domain.

 Click **Prepare Model** to invoke the WDT Prepare Model Tool.

-Because you chose to use Model-in-Image for the Quick Start exercise, Prepare Model made several changes to your model.
+Because you chose to use Model-in-Image for the Quick Start exercise, Prepare Model made several changes to your model:

 - Replaced credentials with tokens that reference Kubernetes Secrets.
 - Replaced fields like the `Data Source URL` with a token that references a variable.

+Make sure you save the project before you move to the next section.

-The following image shows the completed model that is ready to put in an image, so save the project before you move to the next section.
+The following image shows the completed model that is ready to put in an image.

 {{% img "Prepare Model Code View" "images/prepare-model-code-view.png" %}}